-The student may earn the M.A. degree either by completing: (a) 30 graduate credits, including a thesis, of which 6 credits may, with the approval of the student's committee, be taken outside the department; or (b) 36 graduate credits with an examination in lieu of a thesis, of which 10 credits may, with the approval of the student's committee, be taken outside the department.
-The choice between (a) and (b) will lie with the student's committee and will be made at the time of the student's first advisory conference with the committee.
+The student may earn the M.A. degree by completing either 30 graduate credits, including a thesis, of which six credits may, with the approval of the student's committee, be taken outside the department; or 36 graduate credits with an examination in lieu of a thesis, of which 10 credits may, with the approval of the student's committee, be taken outside the department.
+The choice between the two options will lie with the student's committee and will be made at the time of the student's first advisory conference with the committee.
 The student must maintain a B average in all graduate work.
-Each candidate for the M.A. degree must include within the program the following: one course in historiography and two seminars.
+Each candidate for the M.A. degree must include within the program one course in historiography and two seminars.